1901 Arts Club

 News

-Tickets are now available for the 2022-23 Early Evening Concert Series sponsored by The HATTORI FOUNDATION FOR MUSIC AND THE ARTS.
-The series has been running since 2008, and this year the series will again feature an exciting line-up of current Senior Award-winners .
+Tickets are now available for the 2024-25 Early Evening Concert Series sponsored by The HATTORI FOUNDATION FOR MUSIC AND THE ARTS.
+The series has been running since 2008, and this year the series will again feature an exciting line-up of current Senior Award-winners and Finalists.

 Guests are invited to enjoy a pre-concert drink included in the ticket price, and then join the performers and Trustees in the Club's bar after each recital for complimentary refreshments.